-The Large Electrical Corporation must set and explain a High-Risk Threshold, Ignition Tail Risk Threshold, High Frequency Outage Program Threshold, and Mitigated Risk Threshold (collectively, Project-Level Thresholds), using a combination of the KDMMs to establish the need for mitigation on a Circuit Segment.
+The Large Electrical Corporation must set and explain a High-Risk Threshold, Ignition Tail Risk Threshold, and High Frequency Outage Program Threshold (collectively, Project-Level Thresholds), using a combination of the KDMMs to establish the need for mitigation on a Circuit Segment.
 These Project-Level Thresholds are fixed when the EUP is approved and cannot be altered when risk model versioning or calibration changes occur or when any other changes are made.

 - a.
 High-Risk Threshold is the Overall Utility Risk level above which a Circuit Segment is considered eligible for examination for expedited undergrounding.
-This threshold should consider the size of the Circuit Segment and therefore may be calculated as a normalized score, provided that the Large Electrical Corporation justifies this normalization. - b.
+The High-Risk Threshold must utilize normalized units, such as risk per mile, to account for the differing lengths of Circuit Segments.
+The Large Electrical Corporation must provide an explanation of the metric used for normalization and an explanation of why that metric was chosen. - b.
 Ignition Tail Risk Threshold is the measure of consequence above which a Circuit Segment is considered to have significant potential for ignition of a catastrophic wildfire, so that it merits special consideration.
 This threshold must represent less than 1% of Circuit Segments in the entire system by mile and no more than 10% of the Ignition Consequence by score. - c.
 High Frequency Outage Program Threshold is the measure of likelihood above which a Circuit Segment is considered to have a significantly high likelihood of frequent or prolonged disruption of service to customers.
 This threshold must measure both likelihood of an Outage Program Event and its anticipated length.
-This threshold must represent less than 1% of Circuit Segments in the entire system by mile and no more than 10% of Outage Program Likelihood by score. - d.
-Mitigated Risk Threshold is the combined measure of Ignition Risk and Outage Program Risk below which a Circuit Segment is of acceptable risk.
+This threshold must represent less than 1% of Circuit Segments in the entire system by mile and no more than 10% of Outage Program Likelihood by score.